The 2016 participants of the Annual Teaching Business and Human Rights Forum. Photo credit: Andrew Rizzardi.

 Business and Human Rights Clinic

-In 2015 IDI developed a strategy that relies on financial databases and open access online sources to map investment chains and place critical information in the hands of communities affected by forced eviction and related harms.
-During the year, the Clinic helped to pioneer the methodology by test-driving it across fifteen cases, spanning a range of projects (mining, real estate, energy, agriculture) and continents (Southeast Asia, Africa, and Latin America).
-The Clinic experimented with different databases and research strategies, and recommended ways to improve efficiency and effectiveness, in mapping, analyzing pressure points, and creating advocacy strategies.
-The Clinic also traveled with IDI on two site visits to explain their findings directly to Client communities.
+The Clinic helped to pioneer Inclusive Development International's (IDI) investment chain mapping methodology for its Follow the Money initiative by testing it across fifteen cases in four sectors (mining, real estate, energy, agriculture) on three continents (Southeast Asia, Africa, and Latin America).
+The Clinic experimented with different financial and non-financial databases and research strategies, and recommended ways to improve efficiency and effectiveness in mapping, analyzing pressure points, and creating advocacy strategies.
+The Clinic also traveled with IDI staff on two site visits to present their findings directly to Client communities.
 In this way, the Clinic helped to support communities and NGOs in the Global South to hold development finance institutions and other investors accountable for the human rights impacts of their investment and procurement decisions.